-HIIT, AKA High-Intensity Interval Training, provides a highly effective means of improving cardiovascular health and fitness, toning and building muscle, lowering body fat, and promoting weight loss.
+HIIT, AKA High-Intensity Interval Training, provides a highly effective means of improving cardiovascular health and fitness.
+During this process, it tones and builds muscle, lowers body fat, and promotes weight loss.

 Also known as High-Intensity Intermittent Exercise (HIIE), or Sprint Interval Training (SIT), workouts comprise short periods of vigorous anaerobic exercise, alternated with brief low-intensity recovery periods.

 A simple example of a HIIT workout is 30 seconds of sprinting, followed by 90 seconds of walking.
 Repeat this sequence for anywhere from 10 to 30 minutes depending on your current level of fitness.
 As you become fitter, spend longer sprinting and less time walking.